DarkKronicle/AdvancedChatCore/docs/modules/modulesOverview.md

 - Chat Color - Changes the color of the chat box and buttons nearby using HEX+Alpha values.
 - Extended Text Limit - Whether or not messages that are over the 256 limit are broken into multiple chat messages.

+***Hotkeys Tab***
+- Open Settings GUI - Opens the settings GUI with the available options of;
+	- Assigning a hotkey and then modifying how this reacts with the game in the following ways;
+	- Activate On - Does the keybind activate on press or release of the key combination.
+	- Context - Cant the keybind be activated in-game or inside a GUI.
+	- Allow Empty Keybind - Is an empty keybind valid (will always be considered to be active)
+	- Allow Extra Keys - Are extra keys allowed to be held to still activate the keybind.
+	- Order Sensitive - Should the keybind keys be pressed in the specific order they were defined in.
+	- Exclusive - If true, then no other keybinds can have been activated before the keybind in question.
+This check resets when all keys are released.
+	- Cancel Further Processing - Cancel further (vanilla) processing of the last pressed key, when the keybind activates.
 ---
 ![ACC-ChatLogIcon](./assets/images/ACC-ChatLog_Icon.png)
 ### AdvancedChatLog